(This page revised June 22, 2012)

 |

-This article shows the striped “Pearl” colors, then the Junior colors (“Golden Web,” marbled, and Shadow Wave), and finally the black versions.
+This article shows the striated “Pearl” colors, then the Junior colors (“Golden Web,” marbled, and Shadow Wave), and finally the black versions.
+Colors marked with asterisks were used only on the Junior.

 |